prestonharberts/bib/Bible/jer11.md

 “But as for you, Jeremiah, do not pray for these people.
 Do not raise a cry of prayer for them.
 For I will not listen to them when they call out to me for help when disaster strikes them.”
 ###### 15
 The LORD says to the people of Judah,
->  “ What right do you have to be in my temple, my beloved people?
+> “What right do you have to be in my temple, my beloved people?
->  “ Many of you have done wicked things.
+> “Many of you have done wicked things.
->  “ Can your acts of treachery be so easily canceled by sacred offerings
+> “Can your acts of treachery be so easily canceled by sacred offerings
->  “ That you take joy in doing evil even while you make them?
+> “That you take joy in doing evil even while you make them?
 ###### 16
->  “ I, the LORD, once called you a thriving olive tree,
+> “I, the LORD, once called you a thriving olive tree,
->  “ One that produced beautiful fruit.
+> “One that produced beautiful fruit.
->  “ But I will set you on fire,
+> “But I will set you on fire,
->  “ Fire that will blaze with a mighty roar.
+> “Fire that will blaze with a mighty roar.
->  “ Then all your branches will be good for nothing.
+> “Then all your branches will be good for nothing.
 ###### 17
->  “ For though I, the LORD of Heaven’s Armies, planted you in the land,
+> “For though I, the LORD of Heaven’s Armies, planted you in the land,
->  “ I now decree that disaster will come on you
+> “I now decree that disaster will come on you
->  “ Because the nations of Israel and Judah have done evil
+> “Because the nations of Israel and Judah have done evil
->  “ And have made me angry by offering sacrifices to the god Baal.”
+> “And have made me angry by offering sacrifices to the god Baal.”
 ## A Plot Against Jeremiah is Revealed and He Complains of Injustice
 ###### ¶ 18
 > The LORD gave me knowledge, that I might have understanding.